 assessment, evaluation and development of an appropriate treatment plan;

 referral of impaired attorneys to community resources, self-help groups, outpatient counseling, detoxification and rehabilitation services;

 information and referral for depression;

 and training programs on alcoholism, drug abuse and stress management.

 Click here to view the new eLAP Website

-BUFFALO ATTORNEY RECEIVES FRANKLIN P. GAVIN MEMORIAL AWARD
+SYRACUSE ATTORNEY RECEIVES FRANKLIN P. GAVIN MEMORIAL AWARD

 2013 LAP Annual Report